wdoyle42/hoddatasci/README.md

 We will use [R](https://cran.r-project.org/), an open-source data analytic platform for all analysis.
 R appears to be the most widely used data analysis software in data science.
-We will utilize [Rstudio](https://www.rstudio.com/home/) as our integrated development environment (IDE) for R.
+We will utilize [RStudio](https://www.rstudio.com/home/) as our integrated development environment (IDE) for R.

-We will also use [git](https://git-scm.com/), a distributed version control program, and [Github](https://github.com/), an online hosting platform.
-[Github Desktop](https://desktop.github.com/) will serve as our Graphical User Interface to git and GitHub.
+We will also use [git](https://git-scm.com/), a distributed version control program, and [GitHub](https://github.com/), an online hosting platform.
+[GitHub Desktop](https://desktop.github.com/) will serve as our Graphical User Interface to git and GitHub.
 RStudio is fully integrated with git and Github, making it an ideal IDE for these purposes.
 Class assignments will be distributed through GitHub and will